mincrmatt12/pycommunicate/docs/tutorial/sprinkling.rst

 Showing the current todos and removing them
 -------------------------------------------

-At the heart of server-side DOM manipulation in pycommunicate is :py:class:`HTMLWrapper`.
+At the heart of server-side DOM manipulation in pycommunicate is :py:class:`~pycommunicate.proxies.dom.html.HTMLWrapper`.
-For all of the methods it supports, go look at it, but the one we will be using is :py:meth:`element_by_selector`.
-This method will return a :py:class:`ElementWrapper` tracked to follow the selector given.
+For all of the methods it supports, go look at it, but the one we will be using is :py:meth:`~pycommunicate.proxies.dom.html.HTMLWrapper.element_by_selector`.
+This method will return a :py:class:`~pycommunicate.proxies.dom.element.ElementWrapper` tracked to follow the selector given.
 This can then be used to modify the DOM.

 Add a load() method
 ~~~~~~~~~~~~~~~~~~~